OctoPrint/OctoPrint/docs/plugins/hooks.rst

    Allows adding additional access validators to the default tornado routers.

-   Your plugin might need to this to restrict acccess to downloads and webcam snapshots further.
+   Your plugin might need to this to restrict access to downloads and webcam snapshots further.

    .. important::